 When Your Spouse cannot be Contacted

-Notably, even if a debt is in both your name and your spouse’s, debt collectors are not permitted to contact you or your spouse if you notify them in writing that you prefer they cease communications.
-This too is a provision of FDCPA, and any debt collector that fails to cease communications after formal notification is in violation of federal law.
+Debt collectors are not permitted to contact you or your spouse if you notify them in writing that you want them to cease communications.
+A debt collector that fails to cease communications after written notification is in violation of federal law.
 Additionally, debt collectors are not permitted to contact you or your spouse:

 Contact Methods Debt Collectors Can Employ